 A show bet in horse racing is one of the lowest-risk ways to make wagers in horse racing, making it a popular bet for newcomers.
 If your horse finishes first, second, or third, your show bet is a winner.

 While the payout is usually lower, betting a horse to show gives you more opportunities to cash a wager since your horse only needs to finish anywhere in the top three.
-Show betting is one way to get down some action on the Belmont Stakes this weekend.
+Show betting is one way to get down some action on the Triple Crown series and other races.

 A show bet is one of the traditional basic wagers in horse betting, the other two being a win bet (where you pick a horse to finish first) and a place wager (where you bet a horse to finish either first or second).
 You can pair all three wagers together and make a bet “across the board” which means you bet a horse to win, place, and show.
 If the horse wins, the bettor collects all three payouts.
 If the horse is second, you win place and show money.
 If third, you collect the show money alone.